microsoft/vscode-docker/README.md

 If the docker daemon is using TLS, the DOCKER_CERT_PATH environment variable must also be set (e.g. `$HOME\.docker\machine\machines\default`).
 See [docker documentation](https://docs.docker.com/machine/reference/env/) for more information.

+## Running the extension inside a container (Dev Container mode)

+NOTE: There can be issues running the docker daemon from inside a container.
+Follow [these instructions](https://github.com/Microsoft/vscode-dev-containers/tree/master/containers/docker-in-docker) to set up your dev container docker daemon, and the extension experience will mirror working on a local workspace.

 ## Contributing

 There are a couple of ways you can contribute to this repository: